Wouter Koolmees

-Wouter Koolmees (born 20 March 1977) is a Dutch economist and politician and of the Democrats 66 (D66) party who served as Minister of Social Affairs and Employment in the Third Rutte cabinet from 2017 to 2022.
-He also served as second Deputy Prime Minister of the Netherlands from 2019 to 2020 during Kajsa Ollongren's medical leave of absence.
-He is also the CEO of Nederlandse Spoorwegen.
+Wouter Koolmees (born 20 March 1977) is a Dutch economist, politician and business executive of the Democrats 66 (D66) party.
+He served as Minister of Social Affairs and Employment in the Third Rutte cabinet from 2017 to 2022, and briefly as acting Deputy Prime Minister of the Netherlands in 2019–2020.
+Since 1 November 2022, he has served as president and CEO of Nederlandse Spoorwegen (NS), the principal Dutch national railway operator.